What Does ICE Do?

 Enforcement and Removal Operations (ERO)

 ERO is devoted to the enforcement of U.S. civil immigration laws.
-It is responsible for identifying "removable aliens"—that is, aliens who are subject to deportation—detaining them, and making sure they leave the United States.
-(An alien is a foreign-born person who has not become a U.S. citizen, even if the person has a visa, green card, or other status in the U.S.) ERO's first priority is to arrest and deport convicted criminals, people who pose a threat to national security, fugitives, and people who have recently entered the country illegally.
+It is responsible for identifying "removable aliens"—that is, foreign nationals who are subject to deportation—detaining them, and making sure they leave the United States.
+(An alien is a foreign-born person who has not become a U.S. citizen, even if the person has a visa, green card, or other immigration status in the U.S.)

-ERO also has "fugitive operations teams" that find, apprehend, and remove aliens with outstanding orders of deportation who have failed to report to ICE or depart the U.S., or who have returned after removal.
+ERO also has "fugitive operations teams" that find, apprehend, and remove aliens with outstanding orders of deportation who have failed to report to ICE or depart the United States, or who have returned after removal.

-ERO detains people who arrive at the border without proper documentation and fear persecution in their home countries and request political asylum in the United States.
-Although detention of such aliens is mandatory under U.S. law, ERO's failure to separate asylum seekers from criminal aliens, or to expedite processing of their cases, has drawn criticism from human rights observers.
+ERO sometimes detains people who arrive at the border without proper documentation, including those who fear persecution in their home countries and request political asylum in the United States.
+Although detention of such aliens is mandatory under U.S. law, ERO's failure to separate asylum seekers from criminal aliens, or to expedite the processing of their cases while still giving them a full chance to be heard, has drawn criticism from human rights observers.

-ERO's immigration enforcement officers and agents operate a detention system and oversee transportation and deportation of undocumented or criminal aliens.
-ERO is also responsible for a program that identifies removable aliens in jails and prisons within the United States.
+ERO's immigration enforcement officers and agents operate a detention system and oversee the transportation and deportation of undocumented or criminal aliens.
+ERO is also responsible for a program that identifies removable aliens in jails and prisons within the United States, then typically picks them up for deportation after they've served their sentences.

 DEFEND YOUR RIGHTS